 Additional Reading: How To Calculate Your Loan Eligibility!

 The size of your paycheck is another important Personal Loan eligibility factor.
 The Personal Loan amount that gets sanctioned is directly proportional to your earnings.
-So, the more your annual turnover or salary, higher the loan amount you are eligible to receive.
+So, the more your annual turnover or salary, the higher the loan amount you are eligible to receive.

 Your financial history plays a major role in deciding your eligibility for a Personal Loan.
 This is where your Credit Score comes into play.
-Delays and defaults in paying loan EMIs and Credit Card bills lowers your Credit Score.
+Delays and defaults in paying loan EMIs and Credit Card bills lower your Credit Score.
 And the lower your credit score, the lower your chances of being eligible for a loan.
 So, improve your Credit Score before applying for a loan.
 A good Credit Score will work in your favour.

-Now that you are aware of the criteria that determines your Personal Loan eligibility, you can go ahead and make an informed decision.
+Now that you are aware of the criteria that determine your Personal Loan eligibility, you can go ahead and make an informed decision.
 If it all checks out, take a look at our Personal Loan offers by clicking the button below.